 The first-gen Amazon Echo was the first smart speaker available in the UK, but a year on the choice is much broader.
-Google now has a range of Home speakers which covers just about all budgets (and matches the Echo Dot at £49) while Apple is about to launch the high-end HomePod.
+Google now has a range of Home speakers which covers just about all budgets (and matches the Echo Dot at £49) while Apple has finally launched the high-end HomePod.

 The Echo 2 is essentially a shrunk-down version of the original with softer, less industrial styling at a lower price.
 It has interchangeable shells which allow you to change your mind about its colour or finish: there are fabric, metal-effect and wooden options.
 Sound familiar?
 That’s because it’s exactly what you can do with the Google Home.